Dedicated Internet Access (DIA): Ultimate 2023 Pricing Guide

 DIA Pricing by Bandwidth

-DIA, not in data center, fixed bandwidth, on-net building, 36 month term, non-managed router
+Fixed bandwidth DIA, on-net building, 36 month term, non-managed router

-The data here exhibits how higher bandwidth leads to higher costs.
+Unsurprisingly, the data here exhibits how higher bandwidth leads to higher costs.
 However, interestingly enough, MRC does not scale with bandwidth.
-The 500Mbps average price is less than double that of 100Mbps, and the 10Gbps price is ~2.5x that of 1Gbps.
-Note that all of the above pricing reflects “on-net” pricing NOT in a data center.
+The 500Mbps average price is less than double that of 100Mbps, the 1Gbps price is not way off from the 500Mbps price, and the 10Gbps price is ~2.6x that of 1Gbps.
+Note that all of the above pricing reflects “on-net” pricing.
 “Off-net” pricing would cost significantly more, and connectivity in a data center will be cheaper than not (more on both of these factors below).

-As a general guide, any 500Mbps+ DIA circuit at sub-$1k / month is a solid price.
+As a general guide, any 500Mbps+ DIA circuit at sub-$1k / month is a solid price (when not in a data center).

 Lit vs Not Lit Building aka On-Net vs Off-Net